Kai Nacua

+Early life

+Nacua enjoyed success as a quarterback for the Liberty Patriots.
+In his senior season in 2012, Nacua's athletic prowess led his team to an 11–2 record.
+Nacua also lettered in basketball and volleyball.
+Prior to graduation, Nacua received offers from San Diego State University (SDSU), the University of Nevada, Reno (UNR), and the University of Nevada, Las Vegas (UNLV).

+College career

+Nacua committed to Brigham Young University (BYU) where he began his freshman season in 2013 as a defensive back with the BYU Cougars.
+After the 2014 Miami Beach Bowl loss to the Memphis Tigers, Nacua was seen throwing punches at both Memphis coaches and players.

+He started 24 of the 46 total games he played while in college.
+He made the 2015 Phil Steele's Postseason All-Independent First Team and was later named the 2016 College Sports Madness Preseason Defensive Player of the Year.
+Nacua also made the 2016-2017 Reese's Senior Bowl Watch List.
+During the 2016 season, Nacua made 14 career interceptions, breaking a record set by Derwin Gray.
+While at BYU, Nacua majored in exercise and wellness.

 Professional career

 Cleveland Browns

 Nacua was signed by the Cleveland Browns as an undrafted free agent on May 4, 2017.

 Throughout training camp, he competed for a roster spot against Justin Currie and Trey Caldwell.
-On September 3, 2017, the Browns waived Nacau and signed him to their practice squad the next day.
+On September 3, 2017, the Browns waived Nacua and signed him to their practice squad the next day.
 On September 8, 2017, Nacua was promoted to the active roster.
 Head coach Hue Jackson named Nacua the backup strong safety behind Derrick Kindred to start the regular season.

-He made his professional regular season debut in the Cleveland Browns' season-opening 21-18 loss to the Pittsburgh Steelers.
-On December 3, 2017, Nacua made his first career tackle during a 19-10 loss at the Los Angeles Chargers.
+He made his professional regular season debut in the Browns' season-opening 21–18 loss to the Pittsburgh Steelers.
+On December 3, 2017, Nacua made his first career tackle during a 19–10 loss at the Los Angeles Chargers.
 In Week 14, Nacua earned his first career start after Derrick Kindred suffered a wrist injury the week prior.
-Nacua recorded a season-high five solo tackles during the Browns' 27-21 loss to the Green Bay Packers.
+Nacua recorded a season-high five solo tackles during the Browns' 27–21 loss to the Green Bay Packers.
 He finished the season with 14 combined tackles (12 solo) in 16 games and three starts.

 Nacua was waived by the Browns on April 30, 2018.